MIPT-ILab/mipt-mips/README.md

 ### Testing

 1. Get sure GoogleTest is fetched with other submodules.
-1. To run all unit tests in POSIX environment, use `ctest` command.
+1. To run all unit tests in POSIX environment, use `ctest` command right in your build directory.
 1. To run all unit tests in MS Visual Studio command line, run `build.cmd` batch file.

 ## Known issues